 This varies according to specific PM positions, but many require a bachelor’s degree, often in technical fields.
 In some cases, though, a PM role will also allow the experience to substitute for the degree.

 Here again, we see that one of the traits needed to join the Facebook team will be your ability to mesh with the rest of the organization and adopt its core values.
 In Facebook’s case, that means a boldness, a bias for action, and an interest in building social value.

 Landing a Product Manager Job at Apple

-Search “Apple product management” under the jobs section of LinkedIn, and you’ll find hundreds of openings.
-That’s what a trillion-dollar market cap allows you to do—hire lots of product professionals.
-There are plenty of opportunities for ambitious and experienced PMs to find work with this world-changing organization.
+Search “Apple product management” under the jobs section of LinkedIn, and you’ll find plenty of opportunities for ambitious and experienced PMs to find work with this world-changing organization.

 But that doesn’t mean landing a job at Apple is going to be easy.
-Employment site Paysa even ventures to call Apple’s interview process one of the most difficult in the tech industry.
+Employment site Paysa even ventures to call Apple’s interview process one of the most challenging tech industries.